-Arkansas State Quarters were released on October 20, 2003 as the twenty-fifth coin in the State Quarter series.
+Arkansas State Quarters (Buy on eBay) were released on October 20, 2003 as the twenty-fifth coin in the State Quarter series.
 Arkansas’s original Statehood date was August 10, 1821.

 The reverse design features rice stalks, a diamond, and a mallard.
 The inscriptions include the State name, Statehood date, mintage date, and “E Pluribus Unum.”
 The coin’s reverse was designed by Dortha Scott and engraved by John Mercanti.